Select Page

 Are there MLSs in every country?

 MLSs are the dominant form of real estate market in the United States and Canada.
-New MLSs are being created in Mexico, the Caribbean, Central and South America, Europe, and West Asia.
+New MLSs are being created in Mexico, the Caribbean, Central America, South America, Europe and West Asia.
 Most of the world has not enjoyed the transparent, organized marketplace of the MLS, but its value is becoming evident and efforts to reproduce it globally have significant momentum.

 Is the MLS a real estate website?

-The MLS may have a website, but that’s just one downstream product of the MLS organization.
-The MLS isn’t a public marketing platform.
-It’s a cooperative for brokers to share listings with other brokers.
-The MLS improves the brokers’ ability to market their own listings.
+An MLS may have a website, but that is just one downstream product of the MLS organization.
+The MLS is not a public marketing platform.
+It is a cooperative for brokers to share listings with other brokers.
+The MLS improves the ability of brokers to market their own listings.

 Who pays for the MLS?